Voit, Manaea power San Diego over Arizona, ensure series win - KESQ

 Manaea (5-4) allowed three runs and seven hits, with three strikeouts and two walks.
 Taylor Rogers pitched a scoreless ninth for his 26th save, second-most in the MLB.

 Arizona held a 3-1 lead going into the sixth and Gilbert seemed in charge.
 However, Gilbert gave up a leadoff ground-rule double to Jake Cronenworth and a walk to Manny Machado.
-Gilbert was lifted in favor of reliever Noe Ramirez (2-3).
+Gilbert was lifted in favor of reliever Noe Ramirez (2-3), who took the loss.

 After striking out Jorge Alfaro, Ramirez surrendered a three-run blast to Voit on a 90 mph, four-seam fastball that gave the Padres a 4-3 lead.